JamesCalingo/coding_challenges/README.md

 The generic response I got from the server when trying to find nonextant things in the HTML server was a simple "404 page not found" message, which is, in all honesty, fine.
 However, I'd like to have a special page for any bad requests like this; IMO, it's a better signal to the end user that they made a bad request.

-I made a 404 page, and we're actually able to access it if it's in our public directory by simply requesting `localhost:8080/404.html`.
-However, what we need is to redirect any "bad" requests to this page; for example, if we tried to get `localhost:8080/random_page_generator` and it didn't exist, we should be rerouted to `404.html`.
+I made a 404 page, and we're actually able to access it if it's in our public directory by simply requesting `localhost:3000/404.html`.
+However, what we need is to redirect any "bad" requests to this page; for example, if we tried to get `localhost:3000/random_page_generator` and it didn't exist, we should be rerouted to `404.html`.
 To do this part, I ended up deep in the research "woods" before realizing that

-Here's where the decision to use Go for this really begins to get interesting: instead of making one server, I tried to write two different servers - one for frontend and one for backend.
-Obviously, I used different ports for them (:3000 for the HTML pages and :8080 for the backend stuff), but alas, only one can run at a time...or can it?

-I know that concurrency is a thing; I used it for a monorepo project WAY back in the day.
-However, I was, to put it bluntly, kinda stupid back then and probably copied it from somewhere without understanding what was actually going on.
-However, one of the things Go is most well known for is its concurrency paradigms, so I figured that there MIGHT be a way to have both run at the same time.
-As it turns out, Goroutines are our friend here.

-A Goroutine is, in short, a singular programming thread within Go.
-Thanks to Goroutines, I was able to get both ports routed to the same server...but that's not quite what I had in mind.
-However, in order for the two ports to serve different things (i.e. frontend and backend), I did a bit more digging.
+And that's my web server!

  Originally, I intended to have both a web server and an HTTP Load Tester in this repository.
 However, it ended up not working out in practice, so I decided to split it into its own project/repository - which you can view here: